Virus Death Toll Rises: What Can You Do to Prepare for the Coronavirus?

 Low-level laser therapy (LLLT) has been reported to actuate positively for relieving the late and early symptoms of airway and lung inflammation.
 See LLLT acts as cAMP-elevating agent in acute respiratory distress syndrome

 Scientists have discovered that light energy (Qi) has positive modulating effects on red blood cells, optimizing their cellular structure and oxygenation capacity.
 Additionally, photobiomodulation may stimulate mitochondria within white blood cells, potentially leading to an enhanced immune system.
-Intranasal light therapy (ILT) can optimize the oxygenation of the blood of ill patients with COVID-19 whose lungs are affected reducing the oxygenation of their blood.
+Up-regulation of cytochrome c oxidase (CCO) by intranasal light therapy (ILT) can optimize the oxygenation of the blood of ill patients with COVID-19 whose lungs are affected reducing the oxygenation of their blood.
 ILT also triggers the release of nitric oxide (NO) that inhibits the replication cycle of Severe Acute Respiratory Syndrome Coronavirus.

 Excerpts from page 84-86, The Cure & Cause of Cancer